nin-jin/react-fiber-vs-stack-demo/README.md

-# React Fiber vs Stack Demo
+# ⚡️ React Fiber vs Stack vs $mol Demo

 This demo shows the differences between Stack and Fiber by rendering a Sierpinski triangle that constantly shrinks and grows, and whose nodes have a value that increments by one every second.